 Receive email or text notification when this page is updated

-The Diversity Advantage - In 2014 the City Council adopted the The Diversity Advantage, a plan for implementing the city's diversity initiative, following a multi-year planning and outreach process.
-The plan responds to the rapid demographic changes in Bellevue and includes new policies for city government and the community to implement over time.
+In 2014 the City Council adopted the Diversity Advantage, a plan intended to help the city respond to dramatic shifts in the age, race and place of birth of residents in recent decades.
+Drafted following a multi-year planning and outreach process, the plan includes new policies for city government and the community to implement over time.

-Noting the dramatic shift in the age, race, and place of birth of Bellevue residents in recent decades, the Diversity Initiative report makes 60 recommendations for action.
+The plan makes 60 recommendations for action.
 Many of the actions involve cultural competence as it relates to city government, the community, public safety, education, human services, economic development and civic engagement.
+If you have a question or concern about accessibility to city services and facilities, the city offers information specifically about accessibility.

 The staff leading the plan's implementation are: